Cloudera Manager API

 - Using the Cloudera Manager Administration Console, stop all running services in your cluster:

-- On the tab, click to the right of the cluster name and select Stop.
+tab, click to the right of the cluster name and select Stop. to the right of the cluster name and select Stop.

 - Click Stop in the confirmation screen.
 The Command Details window